openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 public func setWritable(writable: Bool): Bool
 ```

-Function: Sets the writable permission for the file owner of the current instance.
+Function: Sets whether the file owner has write permission for the file corresponding to this instance.
 Throws an exception if the current user lacks permission to modify.

-- For files, sets whether the user has permission to write to the file.
+- For files, sets write permission.
-- For directories, sets whether the user has permission to delete, move, or create files within the directory.
+- For directories, sets permission to delete, move, or create files within the directory.
-- On Windows, file write permissions work normally.
-Users always have write permissions for directories, which cannot be changed, making this function ineffective (returns false).
+- On Windows, write permission for files works as expected; users always have write permission for directories, and this function returns false without effect.
-- On Linux and macOS, this function works normally.
-If the file entity corresponding to this [FileInfo](fs_package_structs.md#struct-fileinfo) is modified by another user or process during this function call, a race condition may prevent other modifications from taking effect.
+- On Linux and macOS, this function works as expected.
+If the file entity corresponding to this [FileInfo](fs_package_structs.md#struct-fileinfo) is modified by other users or processes during this function call, race conditions may cause other modifications to fail.

 Parameters: